skpm/sketch-module-web-view/docs/browser-window.md

   - `frame` Boolean (optional) - Specify `false` to create a [Frameless Window](frameless-window.md).
 Default is `true`.
   - `parent` Document (optional) - Specify parent [Document](https://developer.sketchapp.com/reference/api/#document).
 Default is `null`.
   - `modal` Boolean (optional) - Whether this is a modal window.
 This only works when the window is a child window.
 Default is `false`.
-  - `acceptFirstMouse` Boolean (optional) - Whether the web view accepts a single mouse-down event that simultaneously activates the window.
+  - `acceptsFirstMouse` Boolean (optional) - Whether the web view accepts a single mouse-down event that simultaneously activates the window.
 Default is `false`.
   - `disableAutoHideCursor` Boolean (optional) - Whether to hide cursor when typing.
 Default is `false`.
   - `backgroundColor` String (optional) - Window's background color as a hexadecimal value, like `#66CD00` or `#FFF` or `#80FFFFFF` (alpha is supported).
 Default is `NSColor.windowBackgroundColor()`.
   - `hasShadow` Boolean (optional) - Whether window should have a shadow.
 Default is `true`.